-Find out how to clean rings with this DIY ring cleaner.
-It's only 3 items, SO easy to do and cheaper than jewelry cleaner at Target or CVS!
+Find out how to clean rings with this homemade jewelry cleaner.
+It's only 3 items, easy to do and cheaper than jewelry cleaner in the stores!

-Homemade Ring Cleaner – Just 3 Ingredients Needed!
+Homemade Jewelry Cleaner – Just 3 Ingredients Needed!

 Lately my rings have looked horrible (okay, my one set of rings . . .
 I've never worn anything other than my wedding and engagement ring!), and I was determined to come up with a way to get them cleaned using an at home jewelry cleaner.